bladenight/bladenightapp-server/README.md

     this will create runnable file in build/libs/bladenightapp-server-0.6-SNAPSHOT-all.jar create PKCS12 file .p12 with create-certificate.sh

+issues
+    Execution failed for task ':shadowJar'.
+        > Unsupported class file major version 60 move through all steps for deploy app.
+Important is 'gradle clean' on startup

 Ideas for Applicationupdates
     Load Images and links from Server